 People often ask us how important their Google search results are.
 If you’re concerned about what is showing up on the first and second pages of your Google search results, it is helpful to understand where people are looking and clicking when they search for you.

-Marketers and Search Engine Optimization (SEO) experts have been studying click-through rates (CTR) since as early as 2006.
+Marketers and Search Engine Optimization (SEO) experts have been studying click through rate (CTR) of search engine results pages (SERPs) since as early as 2006.
 Although the numbers vary slightly, on average, the studies show similar results:

 A June 2013 study conducted by Chitika Insights reported that 91.5% of Google traffic stays on the first page, and only 4.8% of users click through to the second page of a search.
 That means that more than 90% of people never get past the first page.